PG&E vows to bury 10,000 miles of power lines as Northern California fire explodes

 "We start today.
 We know that this is an extraordinary condition and an extraordinary time.
 It requires extraordinary solutions and extraordinary thinking and extraordinary people," she said.
 "Where else but in California would we tackle something such as this and expect it to be achieved?"

 PG&E was found criminally responsible for the Camp fire, the deadliest wildfire in California's recorded history, which killed 85 people in Butte County.
-The Camp fire, which destroyed much of Paradise, was the latest in a string of mega-fires that landed PG&E in bankruptcy in early 2019.
+The Camp fire, which destroyed much of Paradise, followed a string of fires in 2017, including in the North Bay, that landed PG&E in bankruptcy in early 2019.
 The company exited bankruptcy last year after pledging to pay $13.5 billion to compensate fire victims for losses not covered by their insurance.

 Since leaving bankruptcy, PG&E has been linked to other fires.
 It paid $43 million to local governments to cover the costs of the 2019 Kincade fire in Sonoma County and last year's fatal Zogg fire in Shasta County.
 It is probably facing another $600 million in damage payments to homeowners and others.
 Meanwhile, the utility is facing prosecution in Sonoma and a criminal investigation in Shasta.